zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

 with.
 Takes a set of files with the relevant data, and outputs the public key and reconstructed private key.
 Each node running in a docker container.
 Just a straight Pedersen DKG, to start with.

+Should the nodes be running the DHT all the time, in a separate process?
+Probably?

+## libp2p

+Probably each participant should be running a libp2p service as a matter of course.
+It should contact a boostrap node to particpate in a DHT.

+The services it should run are

+- DHT lookups.
+The dht package should do this for me.
+- Request for public key data.
+Should check that the requester is one of the participants.
+Probably need some kind of ID for each key generation which is in progress, too.
+Later, can announce availability of others' key data, and take requests for it.
+- Request for secret share.
+Should check that the requester matches an address in the peer list, and return the share for that index.
+- Complaint about a bad share.
+- Complaint about a complaint.

+In addition, I need a bootstrap node for the DHT.
+This should probably go in the integration directory.

+## Key material

+All this key material is going to need to be persisted.
+It should be encrypted with the user's username/password, or something similar.
+Maybe the private key for the node?

+## Stories

+1. docker-compose file with bootstrap node.
+This will require a separate go project, so I can have a separate ~main~ package.

+2. chainlink code which kicks off a go routine for the dht and other services, and adds the bootstrap node.

+3. Add five chainlink nodes to the integration test from story 1.

+4. Nodes find each other through the DHT.

+5. Nodes request public-key coefficients from each other, for a three-of-five threshold key.

+6. Nodes compare public-key coefficients.
+A node which fails to send coefficients, or sends inconsistent coefficients, is dropped from the protocol.

+7. Nodes request secret shares from each other.
+A node which fails to send share, or which sends a bad share, is dropped from the protocol.

+8. Nodes construct the same distributed public key from their shares.

+9. Three nodes reconstruct the private key from their shares.